 Who says we need to be listening to Christmas carols to enjoy peppermint flavors?
 Not us!
 Peppermint oil, like many of the above alternatives, is much healthier for you than classic table sugar.
 Many of us shy away from mixing coffee and menthol flavors, but don’t knock this one until you try it.
 Peppermint oil has the longest list of health benefits and preventatives in this article, so it should not be overlooked.
 It can help relieve muscle pain, irritable bowel syndrome, common colds, and headaches.

 Yacon syrup is a prebiotic that stems from the Yacon plant found in South America.
 It is far healthier for you than traditional sugar.
-Described as “crisp, [and] sweet-tasting,” Yacon syrup boosts bone strength, supports the digestive system, and elevates the immune system.
+Often described as “crisp and sweet-tasting,” Yacon syrup boosts bone strength, supports the digestive system, and elevates the immune system.
 Tests run on the Yacon plant extract indicate a strong correlation between weight loss and substituting it for traditional sugar.
 If you’re a fan of raw honey, this could be the switch you’re looking to make!

-Coffee has become so ingrained into our lives that it has become a cornerstone of our societal construct.
-However, while it may have a center stage role, that doesn’t mean that how we doctor it is good for us.
-Choosing an alternative sweetening method can improve not only your health, but the flavor of your coffee.
+If you’re a coffee-lover, coffee is a big part of your life.
+Luckily, it doesn’t have to be an unhealthy part of your life.
+Choosing an alternative sweetening method can improve not only your health but also the flavor of your coffee.
 Allow yourself to make a subtle change to your morning coffee routine, and you’ll soon find that you are much better off for it.

 Featured image credit: falconp4, Pixabay